neo-chem-synth-wave/literature/contribution/instructions.md

 ### Abstract
-Write the **official abstract** here, separating each sentence in a new row.
+Write the **official abstract text** here, separating each sentence in a new row.
-Replace any unrecognized and curly quotation symbols with appropriate alternative and straight quotation symbols, respectively.
+Replace any em dash, curly quotation, or otherwise unrecognized symbols with appropriate alternative symbols.
 For example:

 ```markdown